mavryk-network/mavryk-rust/light_node/README.md

 ## Database configuration
 ### Bootstrap database path
 Path to the bootstrap database directory.
-In case it starts with "./" or "../", it is a relative path to the current dir, otherwise to the --tezos-data-dir.
+In case it starts with "./" or "../", it is a relative path to the current dir, otherwise to the --mavryk-data-dir.
 If the directory does not exist, it will be created.
 If directory already exists and it contains a valid database, the node will continue in the bootstrapping process on that database